-A retinol serum or under eye patches help great deal.
-Retinol is proven to have amazing effects in anti-aging.
+A retinol serum or under-eye patches help a great deal.
+Retinol is proven to have amazing effects on anti-aging.

 As I mentioned above, crepey skin is mainly caused by the decrease of collagen and elastin due to the aging process.
 Thus, it makes sense to supply the depleted collagen in form of supplements.
 You can also eat bone broth to get some collagen from food.

 Microneedling works well too, the problem is though that the skin under eyes is so thin and gentle that I wouldn’t advise you to use a derma roller there.
 It could cause more harm than benefit.

 However, if you have crepey skin on your cheeks and jaws, microneedling could help you a great deal.
 A serum after that is recommended as it penetrates deep and increases the effect.

 Whether you decide to do microneedling or not, you can’t go wrong with a vitamin C serum.
 This antioxidant, together with vitamin A (retinol) and vitamin E has been used in anti-aging for ages.
 Same as from the inside being consumed in fruits, it works well from the outside and supports the effects of collagen intake.

 Hyaluronic acid is well-known for its effects of hydrating alleviating dry skin and reducing the appearance of fine lines and wrinkles.
 Extending your skincare routine with this potent ingredient in a hyaluronic acid serum will definitely make your crepey skin better.